jenkins-x/jx-docs/content/en/docs/v3/guides/operator.md

 ## Using Terraform

-*NOTE* iff you are using one of the public clouds to install Jenkins X then Terraform will install the [git operator](https://github.com/jenkins-x/jx-git-operator) for you so that there is no need for you to do so manually.
+*NOTE* if you are using one of the public clouds to install Jenkins X then Terraform will install the [git operator](https://github.com/jenkins-x/jx-git-operator) for you so that there is no need for you to do so manually.

 So the following approaches automatically install the operator for you: